Just Tell Me What to Buy:

 My Recommended Starter Dive Gear Kit

 This isn’t a generic shopping list.
-Every item here is something I’ve personally used, tested, or would trust for myself or someone I mentor.
+Every item here is something I’ve personally used, tested, or recommended by someone I trust.
 When there’s a choice (like wetsuit vs drysuit, or local vs travel), I’ll point you in the right direction.

 Support your Local Dive Shop